braddoeswebdev/summer-workshops/source/ruby/07-writing-methods.html.md

 #<ArgumentError: wrong number of arguments (0 for 1)>
 ~~~~

-numberOfMoos is a variable which points to the parameter passed in.
-I'll say that again, but it's a little confusing:  numberOfMoos is a variable which points to the parameter passed in.
-So if I type in  sayMoo 3, then the parameter is 3, and the variable numberOfMoos points to 3.
+`numberOfMoos` is a variable which points to the parameter passed in.
+I'll say that again, but it's a little confusing:  `numberOfMoos` is a variable which points to the parameter passed in.
+So if I type in  `sayMoo 3`, then the parameter is `3`, and the variable `numberOfMoos` points to `3`.

 As you can see, the parameter is now required.
-After all, what is sayMoo supposed to multiply  'mooooooo...' by if you don't give it a parameter?
+After all, what is `sayMoo` supposed to multiply  `'mooooooo...'` by if you don't give it a parameter?
 Your poor computer has no idea.

-If objects in Ruby are like nouns in English, and methods are like verbs, then you can think of parameters as adverbs (like with sayMoo, where the parameter told us how to sayMoo) or sometimes as direct objects (like with puts, where the parameter is what gets putsed).
+If objects in Ruby are like nouns in English, and methods are like verbs, then you can think of parameters as adverbs (like with `sayMoo`, where the parameter told us how to sayMoo) or sometimes as direct objects (like with `puts`, where the parameter is what gets putsed).

 ## Local Variables